-Chicago braces for release of another police shooting video
+Video: Chicago man had gun, back turned when police shot him

 Alvarez’s family were provided the video on Tuesday.
 Todd Pugh, a lawyer for the family, said he watched the video, “And I saw a Chicago police officer shoot their son as he ran away from them.”

 Lightfoot didn’t say what the video shows and authorities haven’t released the name or other details about the officer who shot Alverez, including the officer’s race.
+But a police report that COPA posted along with the video identified the officer as 29-year-old Evan Solano, a six-year veteran of the force.

-But in an unusual move, the head of the police officer’s union, John Catanzara, issued a statement in anticipation of the video’s release and what he said would be an outcry and “spin” about the shooting because Alvarez, whom he didn’t identify by name, was shot in the back.
+In an unusual move, the head of the police officer’s union, John Catanzara, issued a statement in anticipation of the video’s release and what he said would be an outcry and “spin” about the shooting because Alvarez, whom he didn’t identify by name, was shot in the back.

 “There is nothing wrong with this shooting just because the bullet struck the offender from behind,” Catanzara said in a video recorded statement.